niklasfjeldberg/nuxt-multi-tracker/README.md

 } = usePixel...();
 ```

-How to use `track()`
+How to use `track()`.

 ```
-track() // Uses default event name, the standard option is a page view
+// Uses default event name, the standard option is a page view track()

-track('Lead') // Spesify wich event you want to trigger
+// Spesify wich event you want to trigger track('Lead')

+// Custom event names will automatically be recognised and sent correctly track('CustomEventName1')

 track('Lead', {
   eventID: 'xxxxxxxxx' // Set eventID to duplicate events